leshaagrawal/dice-game/README.md

-🎲 Dice Game — JavaScript Mini Project
+🚀 About the Project

-A simple yet interactive Dice Game built using HTML, CSS, and JavaScript.
+Dice Game is a simple browser-based game built using HTML, CSS, and JavaScript.
-This project was created to strengthen my understanding of DOM manipulation, event handling, and basic game logic in JavaScript.

-Though simple, it demonstrates how core frontend concepts come together to build a functional and engaging user experience.

-🚀 Project Overview

-The Dice Game simulates rolling dice for players and dynamically displays the winner based on the dice values.
-Each refresh or button click generates new random dice values, making the game interactive and fun.
+The goal of this project was to practice JavaScript logic, DOM manipulation, and dynamic UI updates while building something fun and interactive.

+🎯 Roll the dice and let JavaScript decide the winner!

+✨ Features

+🎲 Random dice roll
+🏆 Automatic winner declaration
+🔁 New result on every refresh
+📱 Responsive & clean UI
+⚡ Lightweight & fast

 🛠️ Tech Stack